Dmitri-Sintsov/django-jinja-knockout/docs/views.rst

 part of some component, like :ref:`macros_bs_tabs` tab.

 Zero or one related form is supported and zero / one / many of inline formsets.
 Adding / removing inlie forms is supported via Knockout.js custom bindings with XSS protection.
-HTML rendering usually is performed with Bootstrap 3 Jinja2 `bs_inline_formsets()`_ macro.
+HTML rendering usually is performed with Jinja2 `bs_inline_formsets()`_ macro.

 The following views inherit this class: